Actiel001/Actielhome/README.md

     I don't know, but this is a screenshot of my leptop, even though it fits perfectly and I think it's perfect, I forgot that I was too focused on making the display by adjusting my leptop, that I didn't realize that my leptop was from ancient times which is no longer even sold in the market, so this is a correction for me, because it's not responsive, even I tried opening it on my old cellphone too, it's really messed up, so I don't know, I don't know when I will fix it, because my laptop is still using ancient Egyptian technology.😂😂😂😂😂

+    🤝 Kontribusi
+    Contributions are very welcome!
+Please make a pull request or raise an issue 😊

 ```